-- Even before preparing your publication, determine whether you should work with the Duke Office for Translation and Commercialization to submit an Invention Disclosure Form.
-This is particularly important if you will seek a patent, or otherwise need to discuss protection of intellectual property and potential commercialization of your research.
+- Before preparing for publication the investigator should determine whether working with the Duke Office for Translation and Commercialization to submit an Invention Disclosure Form is appropriate.
+This is particularly important if a patent will be sought, or the protection of intellectual property, and potential commercialization of research needs discussion.

-- Select an appropriate venue for your publication
+- An appropriate venue for publication should be selected:

-- Access publication guidance hosted by the Duke University Medical Center, to access tools, checklists, and best practice guides that can guide your decision on “where” to submit.
+- See publication guidance hosted by the Duke University Medical Center, to access tools, checklists, and best practice guides to aid in the decision of “where” to submit.

-- If you receive solicitations from journals you haven’t read or heard of before, be wary, as they may be a potentially predatory publisher that doesn’t do real peer review and may have other fraudulent practices.
-Publishing with an untrusted journal can harm you and your discipline.
+- If solicitations from unrecognized journals are received, caution should be taken.
+Such solicitations may be from potentially predatory publishers, those who do not take part in peer review processes, or may engage in other fraudulent practices.
+Publishing with an untrusted journal can harm investigators and their discipline.
 To assess the legitimacy of a journal, review the Be iNFORMEd checklist or the website Think, Check, Submit.

-- Be aware of costs.
-Some journals may levy submission fees or page charges, and others may have article processing charges that enable the journal to make your article open access, so even those without subscription access can read it.
-Some funding agencies allow you to build these costs into your grant, and the university has some limited set-aside funds to support faculty, postdocs and graduate students in cases where other funding is not available.
+- Investigators should be aware of costs.
+Some journals may levy submission fees or page charges, and others may have article processing charges that enable the journal to make articles open access, so even those without subscription access can read it.
+Some funding agencies allow investigators to build these costs into grants, and the university has some limited set-aside funds to support faculty, postdocs and graduate students in cases where other funding is not available.

-- Ensure that there are no restrictions on your ability to publish the results.
-Work with your research contracting office and review relevant IRB protocols and agreements that may affect your ability to publish.
-Review your funding agency guidelines too, as they may require that you publish your research open access.
+- Investigators should ensure that there are no restrictions on their ability to publish results.
+They should work with their research contracting office and review relevant IRB protocols and agreements that may affect the ability to publish.
+Funding agency guidelines should also be reviewed, as they may require that research is published open access.